Intermittent fasting comes in various forms. It’s important to select a fasting schedule that fits your lifestyle, preferences, and health goals.

 Cells also initiate important repair processes and change the expression of genes linked to longevity and protection against disease.

-Moreover, fasting can decrease blood sugar levels, blood pressure, and inflammation markers, all of which contribute to improved heart health and a lower risk of chronic diseases.
+One of its key benefits is the ability to improve insulin sensitivity, a factor that can reduce the risk of type 2 diabetes.
+Fasting can decrease blood sugar levels, blood pressure, and inflammation markers, all of which contribute to improved heart health and a lower risk of chronic diseases.

 It promotes the release of the brain-derived neurotrophic factor (BDNF), a protein that supports brain health by encouraging the growth of new neurons and protecting existing cells.
+It may also aid in preventing neurodegenerative diseases and improving mood and mental well-being.

-Many people tend to intermittent fasting primarily for weight and fat loss.
 By limiting the eating window, intermittent fasting naturally leads to reduced calorie intake, while also enhancing hormone function to facilitate weight loss.

 With improved metabolic rate from fasting, shedding pounds becomes more achievable without the necessity for caloric counting or restrictive diets.

-1. Choose the Right Fasting Plan
+1. Choose the Right Intermittent Fasting Plan

 Intermittent fasting comes in various forms, including the 16/8 method (fasting for 16 hours, eating during an 8-hour window), the 5:2 plan (eating normally five days a week, reducing calorie intake on two non-consecutive days), and others.